 (I took those out as well although from what I understand they are perfectly edible.)

 Fry two sliced onions in a 1 tbs of coconut oil - (you can use any oil but I like coconut oil - it has a slightly tropical taste.)
 Add the jackfruit, a big clove of crushed garlic and 2 tbs of smoked paprika.

 At this point I left it overnight in the fridge.
 It just happened that I wasn't serving it until the next day.
 Leaving overnight is good because it infuses the flavours into the flesh.
-Jackfruit is like tofu; it hasn't got a lot of flavour so its up to the cook to flavour it.
+Jack-fruit is like tofu; it hasn't got a lot of flavour so its up to the cook to add it.

 The next day, I made BBQ sauce.You can use shop bought or your own favorite homemade BBQ sauce.
 To serve,mix the sauce into the jack fruit and heat under the grill until its hot and the BBQ sauce has browned the flesh a little.